 An artist who recently came to me for career advice was confident about his art but allowing his fear of rejection prevent him from performing art marketing activities.
 He was depressed about not achieving his desired creative, financial and career goals.
 He needed my help on how to handle rejection as an artist once before we could go further.

-One thing you can be sure of: As you make strides to advance your professional status, rejection will tap on your door periodically as a test of your convictions.
-The higher you set the bar, the harder the fall.
+One thing you can be sure of, as you make strides to advance your professional status, rejection will tap on your door periodically as a test of your convictions.
+Sometimes the higher you set the bar, the harder the fall.
 Rejection may cause you excruciating pain and remorse.
 It may even temporarily cause creative paralysis.

 On a positive note, criticism and rejection can serve as powerful sources of growth and transformation.

 After you experience a form of rejection or criticism, try to step back and review the events objectively, as though you were watching a movie about someone else, while you ask yourself some questions.
 Perceive this self examination purely as an instrument to learn something that will empower you.

 Examine your reactions to rejection and you’ll find the tools to expand your education, personal growth and humility.
 If the causes for receiving a negative reaction to your work are clear, you can avoid repeating the experience.
 It has been said the only bad experience is one in which you didn’t learn anything.

 * At what stage in the process did the situation go badly?